timothystewart6/nvm-yarn/README.md

 ## Usage

-This image can be used for many reasons but my primary use case is for CI.
+This image can be used for many reasons but my primary use case is for building during CI.
 I use `nvm` to manage my version of node.
 I found that I end up setting my node version in multiple places and multiple changes are needed to bump my version of node.
 This image can be used for CI services like Travis, GitLab, Drone, and many other systems that use docker images during CI.

 ## Requirements